-The Mike Muth Basketball Scholarship Fund, Inc. is a nonprofit organization established in 1995 by friends and family of Mike Muth after his death in 1994.
+The Mike Muth Basketball Scholarship Fund, is a nonprofit organization established in 1995 by friends and family of Mike Muth after his death in 1994.
 Muth was a standout student-athlete at Palmetto High School (PHS), in Williamston, South Carolina and at Furman University in the 1960s.
-The Fund’s primary purpose is to provide financial support with college tuition to PHS students who participate in basketball activities and seek to further their education after high school graduation.
-Extra consideration is given to students with demonstrated financial need.
+The Fund’s primary purpose is to provide financial support for college tuition and the necessary related expenses required by institutions of higher learning.
+This support is provided to PHS students who participate in basketball activities and seek to further their education after high school graduation.
+Consideration is given to students with demonstrated financial need.
 If you are interested in applying for a scholarship, please review the information under the Requirements page.

 Except for ancillary expenses, all contributions to the scholarship fund are used to offset the costs of the recipient’s college tuition.

 Please send correspondence and contributions to: